Rabbi Dr Zvi Aviner

-Her hurting husband planes to have him killed (BLOODSHED) and even steal his money (THEFT.)
+Her hurting husband planes to have Gatsby killed (BLOODSHED)

-Finally the Great Gutsby is shot dead by the injured woman’s husband (JUSUCE)
+Finally, the Great Gatsby is shot dead by the injured woman’s husband (JuSICE)

-The story is compelling since it follows the cascade of the events and sins predicted by the Primordial Six Commandments of Adam
+The story is so popular, since it follows the cascade of Adam’s Commandments,

 The impact of Noah’s Seven Commandments on history is immense.
 Thus –